PA Program Curriculum

 Students with Disabilities - Americans with Disabilities Act Statement

 Kansas State University is committed to equal opportunity in education for all students, including those with documented disabilities.
 If you have a diagnosed disability, or if you believe that you have a disability that might require reasonable accommodations in the Physician Assistant program, please contact the Student Access Center and/or your instructor.
 Services are available to students with a wide range of disabilities including, but not limited to, physical disabilities, medical conditions, learning disabilities, attention deficit disorder, depression, and anxiety.
-If you are a student enrolled in campus/online courses through the Manhattan or Olathe campuses, contact the Student Access Center at email@example.com, 785-532-6441.
+If you are a student enrolled in campus/online courses through the Manhattan or Olathe campuses, email the Student Access Center, or call 785-532-6441.

 Kansas State University policy states that it is the responsibility of the student to provide letters of accommodation to the instructor.